Photo by Chuck Choi

 General + Safety

-What measures is the ICA taking to ensure healthy visits?
+What measures is the ICA taking to help facilitate healthy visits?

-- A limited number of visitors may enter the galleries at any time; advance ticket purchase is required (see more info below) except for certain special discounts
+- A limited number of visitors may enter the galleries at any time; timed tickets are required and advance ticket reservations are strongly encouraged.

-- All printed materials and exhibition labels and text have been moved to digital platforms accessible via mobile device at icaboston.org/welcome
+- Most printed materials and exhibition labels and text have been moved to digital platforms accessible via mobile device at icaboston.org/welcome

 - Food and drink are not allowed in the museum at this time